emtee40/adebar-wiki/AppDetails-explained.md

 * **last used:** some apps also state when they were last used – i.e. when the user actively opened its interface the last time.
 Obviously empty if that didn't happen at all.
 * **installed version:** version of the app.
+In (parenthesis) you will see the „versionCode“: this is an internal number Android uses to tell versions apart.
+  A higher versionCode always means a newer version (and Android usually refuses to „update“ an app to an older version, going by this number).
+Whereas the other part (called „versionName“) is what is shown to the user, and has no „technical relevance“; two different versions could show the same versionName – and the newer version could even show a name that „looks older“ (though such cases are pretty rare).
-More fun with pre-installed apps: the last version available on Play Store was 8.0.30.18 here.
+  More fun with pre-installed apps: the last version available on Play Store was 8.0.30.18 for this app.
 But we got 9.0.10.14 here.
 No idea where from.
 * **IDs:** any IDs associated with this app.
 Here it's *userId* – which is the ID used on OS level for access permissions etc. On a shell, if this app is running, you should be able to grab its process(es) via the `ps` command.